 When a child is diagnosed with a disabling condition, the whole family faces new challenges.
 Here are a few tips for caring for your child and yourself:

 - Foster your child's independence.
 Encourage any effort at independence, no matter how small.
-At any age, your child's participation in social, educational, employment, recreational and other community activities can help them participate in society and have a positive effect on quality of life.
+At any age, your child's participation in social, educational, employment, recreational and other community activities can help them participate in society.
+It also can have a positive effect on your child's quality of life.

 - Be an advocate for your child.
 You're an important part of your child's health care team.
-Don't be afraid to speak out on your child's behalf or to ask tough questions of your physicians, therapists and teachers.
+Don't be afraid to speak out on your child's behalf or to ask tough questions of health care professionals, therapists and teachers.

 - Find support.
 A circle of support can make a big difference in helping you and your family cope with cerebral palsy and its effects.
-As a parent, you might feel grief and guilt over your child's disability.
+As a parent, you might feel grief and guilt over your child's condition.
 Your doctor can help you locate support groups, organizations and counseling services in your community.
-Your child might also benefit from family support programs, school programs and counseling.
+Your child also might benefit from family support programs, school programs and counseling.

 Community resources and support for adults